dipson94/packagemaker/README.md

-# packagemaker
+# template_pypackage_builder
-A simple tool for packahing python
+A simple tool for packaging python
 ## Table of Contents

 - [Description](#description)